 Klaudia Wittmann

-Klaudia has worked with various choreographers both nationally and internationally, including Sounding Motion Dance, Balbir Singh, Lara Ritosa-Roberts, Pascal Merighi, Moxie Brawl, Acrojou as well as being part of the creation of MAZE by Jasmin Vardimon and Turner Contemporary as part of JV2.
-Her professional experience further includes works for camera, both in feature and short films, including Otto Floss - Freelance watcher (2013) and Viscera: Autopsy of a (non)human Body (2021).
-She has mentored and choreographed for Portfolio2016 by Sound & Music, and continuously created and performed for KWAM Collective.
-She is an associate of Experiment 6, an independent artist-led group that promotes experimental dance in South London.
+Klaudia has worked with various choreographers both nationally and internationally, including Sounding Motion Dance, Balbir Singh, Lara Ritosa-Roberts, Pascal Merighi, Moxie Brawl, Acrojou as well as being part of the creation of MAZE by Jasmin Vardimon and Turner Contemporary.
+Her professional experience further includes works for camera, both in feature and short films, including Otto Floss - Freelance watcher (2013), Viscera: Autopsy of a (non)human Body (2021), SOMA (2023), Closer (2024).
+She has taught and mentored in various cultural and educational settings including Bishopsgate Institute, Girne American University of Cyprus, London Studio Centre, Sound & Music, and Experiment 6.

-Klaudia was recently awarded a full scholarship by AHRC-funded M4C to undertake practice-led artistic research on gendered oppression and new choreographic practices at the Centre for Dance Research (Coventry University).
-In this project, she will work with survivors of the international abuse scandals in women's gymnastics.
+Currently, Klaudia is pursuing AHRC-funded artistic practice research (PhD) on gendered oppression and new choreographic practices at the Centre for Dance Research in Coventry.
+In this project, she works with survivors of the international abuse scandals in women's gymnastics.